digitoimistodude/dude-really-simple-ads/README.md

 ### Get active ad
 Getting the active ad is fairly simple, just use `get_the_active_ad` function and pass the used ad place as a paremeter.

-If there is active campaign for that ad place, a random image from that campaign will be returned.
-Note that campaign will bypass single ad schedule over the campaings schedule.
+If there is active campaign for that ad place, a random active ad assigned to selected place will be returned.
 When there is no active campaign, active single ad for place is returned.
 Default ad and link will be returned if no active campaign or ad are found, if there is no default then return is false.

-Function returns array containing the ad place name, image src, target and click counter class.
-Simple usage example is below, but you should modify it according to your needs.
+When there is ad, return is array containing the ad place name, image src, target address and click counter class.
+Simple usage example is below, but you can modify it according to your needs.
 Click counter class needs to be in the same element with the target href.

 ```php
 $ad = false;